Skip to content

 Myth

-Businesses can absorb the cost
+Businesses can easily absorb the transition

 Fact

-• No measurable inflation impact
+• No measurable inflation impact in precedent countries

-• Digital payments preserve exact amounts
+• Digital payments keep exact amounts everywhere

 Research Updates